FireHead90544/SenPY/README.md

 1. Extract the `aria2`'s folder you just downloaded.
 Copy the path to it's executable (In windows, the executable has an extension '.exe'), (Linux users can run `which aria2c` and copy that path)
 2. Run the SenPY's application for the first time, it will create a config file at `$HOME/.senpy/config.json` (You can edit it manually if want to or just move onto next step)
 3. Select the `Update Config File` option, update your gogoanime-registered email and password (you can use the below credentials too, but it's better to use your own since these ones can be invalidated probably).
 In the `aria2's executable path input`, enter the path to aria2's executable you just copied and in the `downloads folder input`, enter the path to the folder (make sure to create one already) where you want your animes to be downloaded.
+You can also set the maximum concurrent downloads and some other stuffs.

 **Config File Location** (Not meant for general public): `$HOME/.senpy/config.json` (Global Location), `Project Root/config.json` (Local Location).
 Local Location takes priority over Global Location.